-Top Alaska Culinary Tour Experiences:
+Top Alaska Food Tour Experiences:

-- Alaskan cooking class with James Beard nominated chef, Laura Cole
+Alaskan cooking class with James Beard nominated chef, Laura Cole

-- Visit small family farms
+Visit small family farms

-- Taste oysters fresh from Kachemak Bay
+Taste oysters fresh from Kachemak Bay

-- Cooking class at a wilderness cooking school run by Cordon Bleu chef, Kirsten Dixon
+Cooking class at a wilderness cooking school

-- Sample birch tree syrup and other birch sap treats
+Sample birch tree syrup and other birch sap treats

-- Dine at a 100 year old roadhouse
+Dine at a 100 year old roadhouse

-Alaska Food Tours – Itinerary
+Alaska Food Tour Itinerary